"There is surely something charming in seeing the smallest thing done so thoroughly..." - Charles Dickens on Victorian Buttons

-Susan Davis opened her tiny museum in 1995, just a year after she and her husband bought St. Francisville’s historic bank building.
-They had already turned the downstairs of the grand 1905 structure into a gift shop and button jewelry emporium, and the upstairs into a studio for creating the jewelry.
-The unusual combination of store, studio, museum and historic building has been featured in magazines such as Country Living, Victoria, Country Home, Southern Living, Southern Lady and Southern Accent.
+Grandmother’s Buttons’ founder Susan Davis opened her tiny museum in 1995, shortly after she and her husband Donny bought St. Francisville’s most prominent historic commercial building.
+They’d just finished renovating the main floor into a gift shop and installing their offices and production studio upstairs.
+By adding the museum the couple created a unique space that today receives thousands of out of town visitors annually and has been featured in magazines like Country Living, Country Home, and Southern Living.

-The museum’s eight wall cases display thousands of antique fasteners dating from the 1760s through the 1940s.
-One case is dedicated to the ornate and finely crafted men’s buttons of the 18th century, including a rare “GW,” one of the sought-after buttons created for delegates to our first president’s inauguration.
-Also of note are a hand-painted set commemorating the French Revolution, a delicate Wedgwood, and an unusual “habitat” button, which captured bits of seaweed and shell under glass.
-Imagine how odd any of these would look on a contemporary man’s coat!
+One case features ornate, finely crafted eighteenth-century men’s buttons including a rare GW created as swag for delegates attending the inauguration of the first president of the United States.
+This men’s case also holds a set of hand-painted buttons commemorating the French Revolution, a delicate Wedgwood, and an unusual ‘habitat’ button featuring bits of seaweed and shell trapped under glass.
+Imagine how odd any of these would look on a contemporary man’s coat?

-Five cases are filled with buttons from the late-19th-century era of Queen Victoria, which saw an explosion of ornate button design.
-These are large and deluxe versions of the antique buttons we use in our jewelry, and they are organized both by material (carved pearl, jet glass, enamel, porcelain, cut steel) and subject matter (roses, animals, Shakespeare, nursery rhymes, myths and operas to name just a few).
-It is amazing to see the themes Victorian women thought interesting and appropriate to sew onto their gowns: everything from spiders to dragons, castles to Greek temples.
+The museum features five cases containing late-nineteenth-century Victorian era buttons.
+Most of these are larger, more deluxe versions of the ones we most commonly use in our jewelry.
+They’re organized by material such as carved pearl, jet glass, enamel, porcelain, cut steel, and by subjects like roses, animals, Shakespeare, nursery rhymes, myths, and operas.
+We’re endlessly fascinated by the themes Victorian women found interesting and appropriate to sew onto their gowns - everything from spiders to dragons and castles to Greek temples.

-The last two wall cases are filled with the colorful and cheerful buttons of the early 20th century: Bakelite and celluloid “goofies” in the shapes of fruit, flowers, hats, and other whimsical subjects; striking Art Deco linear abstracts; and even a set commemorating the 1939 New York World’s Fair.
+The museum also contains two cases filled with colorful, cheerful buttons from the early twentieth century including Bakelite and celluloid “goofies” in the shapes of fruit, flowers, hats, and other whimsical objects.
+This case also displays buttons with some striking abstract, art deco linear designs, and a set of buttons created to commemorate the New York World’s Fair in 1939.